akuafo/toukun/README.md

 This is a work-in-progress walkthrough of the OpenAI tiktoken package including Python examples of text tokenization, viewing the internal dictionary, multi-byte unicode, logit bias, and more.
 The scripts in this repository were created for learning and experimentation.

-Follow these steps to clone this project and install a copy of tiktoken as a submodule.
+Follow these steps to get started:
+- Install tiktoken:  pip install tiktoken
-- Clone the project: git clone https://github.com/akuafo/toukun.git
+- Clone this project: git clone https://github.com/akuafo/toukun.git
 - Navigate into the directory: cd toukun
-- Initialize and update submodules: git submodule update --init --recursive
-- Navigate into the tiktoken directory: cd tiktoken
-- Install tiktoken: pip install .
-- Navigate back to main directory: cd ..
 - Add your OpenAI developer key as an environment variable (Linux/Mac, export OPENAI_KEY=your_key.
 Windows, set OPENAI_KEY=your_key)
+- Now, you can run the scripts described below

 Table of contents:
 - <a href="#Background">Brief background on tokenization
-- <a href="#OpenAI-models">Choosing the OpenAI models for tokenization
 - <a href="#Dicionary-files">Save the internal tiktoken dictionary as bytes and utf-8
 - <a href="#Text-to-token">Tiktoken's core text encoding and decoding functions
 - <a href="#Tiktoken-regex">The Tiktoken regex for initial splitting of text